dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/app-android-settings-configuration.md

 This section allows the admin users to specify the behaviour of a particular program/s when syncing the data.
 The specific configuration overwrites the general settings for the programs listed in this section.
 To add a setting for a specific program:

 - Click on *Add a Program-specific setting*, a Dialog will appear.
-- Bellow "Values per Program" title you can click and find a list of programs.
+- Bellow "Values per Program" title a user can click and find a list of programs.
 - Clicking on a program will show up the different parameters to configure.
 The number of parameters depends on the program type (with or without registration).

 **Settings for Program Without Registration**